Azrealy/todo-command-manager/README.md

 ```

 ## Delete todo task
 When use the `delete` sub-command int type argument should be given.
+When implement todo deletion, the `Update` time will be record.
 ```bash
 $todo delete 1
 Task 1 is deleted successfully.
 ```
 ## Update todo task
 When use the `update` sub-command arguments of option `-i` and `-t` should be given.
+When implement todo update, the `Update` time will be record.
 ```bash
 $todo update -i 1 -t "Say Bye"
 The Context of task 1 has changed to "Say Bye".